f18m/cmonitor/README.md

 The project is composed by 2 parts:
-1) a **lightweight agent** (80KB native binary when built without Prometheus support; no JVM, Python or other interpreters needed) to collect actual CPU/memory/disk statistics (Linux-only) and store them in a JSON file; this is the so-called `cmonitor-collector` utility;
+1) a **lightweight agent** (80KB native binary when built without Prometheus support; no JVM, Python or other interpreters needed) to collect actual CPU/memory/disk statistics (Linux-only) and store them in a JSON file or stream them to a time-series database (InfluxDB and Prometheus are supported); this is the so-called `cmonitor-collector` utility;
-2) some simple **Python tools to process the generated JSONs**; most important one is "cmonitor_chart" that turns the JSON into a self-contained HTML page using [Google Charts](https://developers.google.com/chart) to visualize all collected data.
+2) some simple **Python tools to process the generated JSONs**; the most important one is "cmonitor_chart" that turns the JSON into a self-contained HTML page using [Google Charts](https://developers.google.com/chart) to visualize all collected data.

-The collector utility is a cgroup-aware statistics collector; cgroups (i.e. Linux Control Groups) are the basic technology used to create containers (you can [read more on them here](https://en.wikipedia.org/wiki/Cgroups)); this project is thus aimed at monitoring your LXC/Docker/Kubernetes POD container performances.
-Of course the utility is generic and can still monitor physical servers.
+The collector utility is a cgroup-aware statistics collector; cgroups (i.e. Linux Control Groups) are the basic Linux technology used to create containers (you can [read more on them here](https://en.wikipedia.org/wiki/Cgroups)); this project thus aims at monitoring your LXC/Docker/Kubernetes POD container performances by monitoring only the cgroup-level kernel-provided stats.
+However, considering that systemd runs all software inside cgroups, `cmonitor-collector` can also be used to sample statistics about a software running outside any "containerization" technology (like LXC, Docker or Kubernetes).

 This project supports only **Linux x86_64 architectures**.